Lyme Disease (cont.)

 - The U.S. Centers for Disease Control and Prevention (CDC) defines this rash as a skin lesion that typically begins as a red spot and expands over a period of days to weeks to form a large round lesion, at least 5 cm (about 2 inches) across.
 A red circular spot which begins within hours and is smaller is usually a reaction to the tick bite.

-- Its shape can be circular or oval.
+- The red spots may be circular or oval.

 Later, additional symptoms may occur.
-The organs affected later may lead to the following conditions:
+The organs affected later in the course of the disease may lead to the following conditions and complications:

 - Facial palsy is paralysis of the facial nerve that causes the facial muscles to be uneven.
 This may get better without treatment.